Photo Credit: Erin Kirby

 Participatory Budgeting, and the $1M Allocation to the Dog Run:

 Aside from the simple fact that everything costs more in our city, there is also the issue of the amount of work that needs to be done in the are.
-Presently, the entire park is in rough shape; everything from the fence to the benches to the concrete needs to be replaced.
-The money will also ensure water access to the park space, which currently is not connected to any city water source.
-This is an expensive and time consuming task.
+The entire park was in rough shape when construction began; everything from the fence to the benches to the concrete had to be replaced.
+The money also ensured water access to the park space, which currently was not connected to any city water source.
+This was an expensive and time consuming task.

-The money will go towards improving the sidewalk in the area.
-Those familiar with the area know that the sidewalks along Hoyt Avenue have been in rough shape for some time.
+The money went towards improving the sidewalk in the area.
+Those familiar with the area know that the sidewalks along Hoyt Avenue had been in rough shape for some time, and some segments still are.
 The park presently is also collecting large puddles when it rains.
-The money allocated by our public officials will go towards improving onsite drainage, and regrading the park so storm water runoff is disposed of rather than collecting in the park space.
-Furthermore, one of the two basketball courts will be revamped, a much needed improvement to a currently dilapidated space.
+Furthermore, one of the two basketball courts was renovated, a much needed improvement to a once dilapidated space.
 Thus, the million dollars does not just benefit dogs and dog owners.
-It also directly impacts residents, individuals trying to access Astoria Park, and those who use the basketball courts.
+It also directly impacts residents, individuals trying to access Astoria Park and the surrounding neighborhood, and those who use the basketball courts.

 How dog runs benefit non-dog owners: